Ajhad1/Zendesk-Customizations/Web-Widget/Show-only-Question-Mark-on-Web-Widget/README.md

-Show only Question Mark in Web Widget
+Show only Question Mark on Web Widget
 ==============================

 Have you ever wanted a way to show only the question mark on your Web Widget.
 If so, then this code is exactly what you are looking for.